dgelessus/NAGUS/docs/uru/auth_server.rst

     Meant to be used as an unread/read flag for user-visible vault node refs (i. e.
 KI mail).
     The client semi-ignores this field though and considers all refs unread all the time.
-    Neither MOSS nor DIRTSAND persistently stores the seen status of refs --- MOSS always sets this field to 0xcc (yes, really) and DIRTSAND always to 0.
+    No known server implementation persistently stores the seen status of refs.
+    MOSS always sets this field to 0xcc (yes, really), DIRTSAND always to 0,
-    (TODO What does Cyan's server software do?)
+    and Cyan's server software sets it to unpredictable junk data (apparently always non-zero).

 Reply to a :ref:`VaultFetchNodeRefs <cli2auth_vault_fetch_node_refs>` message.